 An entity shall reflect the effect of uncertainty for each uncertain tax treatment by using either of the following methods, depending on which method the entity expects to better predict the resolution of the uncertainty; (a) the most likely amount - the single most likely amount in a range of possible outcomes.
 The most likely amount may better predict the resolution of the uncertainty if the possible outcomes are binary or are concentrated on one value; (b) the expected value - the sum of the probability-weighted amounts in a range of possible outcomes.
-The resolution of the uncertainty if there is a range of possible outcomes that are neither binary nor concentrated on one value.
+The expected value may better predict the resolution of the uncertainty if there is a range of possible outcomes that are neither binary nor concentrated on one value.

 IFRIC 23 is effective for annual periods beginning on or after 1 January 2019.
-Early application is permitted.
-The Company expects that the adoption of IFRIC 23 will not have a material impact on the financial statements in the period of initial application.
+The Company adopted IFRIC 23 and it did not have a material impact on the financial statements.